kbbodner/resistance_and_tolerance/README.md

 ***Figures: 4 & S4 (from Avoidance_Main.R)***

 **Summary:** Here we conduct simulations and statistical analyses to see how dosage of parasites, arena size, and exposure duration influence estimates of infection resistance differences when avoidance (behavioural resistance) is present.
 We also illustrate how differences in avoidance can be captured by using the remaining number of parasites following exposure.
 Simulations of different exposure conditions are produced from Data_Functions.R and statistics from Binomial linear models (for infection resistance and Avoidance differences) from Stats_Functions.R.
 To recreate statistics from Tables 4, S3 and S4 and Figures 4 and S4, run Avoidance_Main.R.
+A copy of .csv file can be found in the data folder.
 Please ensure you have downloaded all coding file dependencies outlined in the **Code Overview Figure**.

 ## EXPOSURE TOLERANCE ANALYSIS